Do you have a loan or mortgage to pay off? If you’re between the ages of 35 to 54, odds are you do.

 Related: See how to finance your new home with a grant or loan >>

 How Interest Affects Loans

 Interest can work in your favor, too.
-Odds are, financial experts or people you know have encouraged you to start saving for retirement while you’re young.
-Not only will you have more time to put more money into your retirement, but also because compound interest enables you to save exponentially more money by starting earlier.
+Chances are, financial experts or people you know have encouraged you to start saving for retirement while you’re young.
+Not only does this give you more time to put money into your retirement fund, it means that compound interest enables you to save exponentially more money by starting earlier.